FRESH OFF THE PRESS

 PiP Studio Tour: Seattle Art Book Fair (May 2021)

-Partners in Print joined SABF for Makeready 2021, a free virtual event exploring the process of making an art book from start to finish.
+Partners in Print joined SABF for Makeready 2021, a free virtual event exploring the process of making an art book.
 Online programming occurred over 3 weekends and included conversations, studio visits, workshops, and more.
 On May 29, Sukhie Patel and Jenny Wilkson gave a presentation about PiP’s history, programming, and projects.

 In the Spring 2021 issue of Alta magazine, Seattle typographer John D. Berry celebrates the persistence of the Pacific Northwest letterpress print community amidst a pandemic defined by digital connections.